Big, cosy sweaters and cups of hot chocolate can do wonders for your mood. But winter is not so great for your skin!

 TAKE CARE OF YOUR HANDS

-While it’s important to wash your hands often during cold and flu season, soaps and anti-bacterial hand sanitisers can be very drying.
+While it’s important to wash your hands often during cold and flu season, soaps and anti-bacterial hand sanitisers can be drying.
 And again, hot water can be a culprit here too.
 Try to keep to lukewarm water when you wash your hands.
 It will be just as effective against bacteria but less damaging to your skin.

 And you’ll need to restore any lost moisture.
 You can use our Hydrating Daily Moisturiser on your hands as well as your face.
 It will deeply hydrate your skin but without leaving a sticky, greasy feeling.